 Available on: Xbox 360, Windows

 The long-running indie series Adventures of Sherlock Holmes has been scratching that open-world detective video game itch for over a decade, long before L.A.
 Noire.
-In this series, Sherlock Holmes solve a variety of cases, many of which pitted him against other famous characters, like Arsene Lupin and the Cult of Cthulhu.
-But Sherlock Holmes versus Jack the Ripper, the fifth installment, pits the world’s greatest detective against the world’s most infamous serial killer.
+In this series, Sherlock Holmes solve a variety of cases, many of which pitted him against other famous characters, like Arsene Lupin, Jack the Ripper and the Cult of Cthulhu.
+Besides giving the players the chance to solve mysterious crimes, many of the games in this series also offer the chance to roam around places in Victorian England.

-While not entirely an open world game, players are still free to roam around Victorian-era London to see the dark Gothic buildings, the dreary economic state of much of the city, and walk through historical places like White Chapel itself.
+While not entirely an open world game, players are still free to roam around the downtrodden Whitechapel District itself to see the dark Gothic buildings and the dreary economic state of much of the city.
 This great attention to detail turned this indie title into one of the best detective games of all time.

 Available on: PlayStation 4, Xbox One, Steam